Andrew-Greenlaw/fs-journal/quizzes/week08.md

 <!-- enter you answer in the space below -->

 ```
-npm i is needed so that you install all the packages to run everything properly.
+npm run build is what changes your code from the vue files into what looks like vanilla javascript.
 ```

 **4.** **\_\_\_** are used to provide your application with specific data based on it's environment.
 For example: connections strings, private keys or port.
 Fill in the blank.